Lazar-T/image_compressor/README.md

 ###About

-Compress size of jpg images with [PIL](http://www.pythonware.com/products/pil/).
+Compress size of jpg images reducing overall size with [PIL](http://www.pythonware.com/products/pil/).
 Included with two folders with images for testing purpose.

 ###Screenshot